PriyanshBordia/Book-Review-Website/README.md

 You can find app at https://freezing-pebble-24-03-2020.herokuapp.com/

-Web Programming with Python and JavaScript

-> Created a simple book review website using python's web framework flask and
+> It's a simple book review website using python's web framework flask and
 > styles using HTML, CSS, SCSS

 To run this app locally, follow these instructions: